Shalyne-K/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Grant execution access to owner of file hello
+Add specified criteria of permissions to hello file